teamkaidee/.dotfiles/python.md

     ```
     - This is the command that we will use most of the time.
     - On each repository, we should run this at least once, to "fix" the python version that should be used in each service
+* To set a python as the default for the shell, run
+    ```bash
+    pyenv shell <version>
+    ```
+    - This will set the python version as the default for current shell session only
+    - exiting the session will render this setting useless
+* To set a python version as the "default" for the user, run
+    ```bash
+    pyenv global <version
+    ```

 ## Pipenv